kerseyi/a11yref/docs/Reference/notifications.md

 	1. Solution: create live region that reads off numer of results after user has stopped typing for a few seconds

 2. Toasts - High risk of going wrong for many users -- not just SR. Bad for zoom text users also.
+	1. Toast should not time out / disappear unless there is an alternative way

 3. Feed and chat messages - role="log" plus aria-live="assertive/polite" aria-atomic="false" -- create seperate live region that updates with new messages.
 Wrapping whole region makes SR read out whole region instead of new messages.